 - Make sure your ambition is bold enough.
 Boards should understand, appreciate and embrace the full scope of the changes that are possible and which may already be impacting their industry.
 They also need to establish objectives that are aggressive enough to achieve sustainable competitive improvement.

 - Envision your end goal.
-While every organization’s approach to digital maturity will differ, the need to deliver exceptional customer experiences will require some non-digitally native businesses to change their corporate DNA to embrace a more digital culture.
+While every organisation’s approach to digital maturity will differ, the need to deliver exceptional customer experiences will require some non-digitally native businesses to change their corporate DNA to embrace a more digital culture.

 - Don’t settle for random acts of digital.
 The board’s point of view is, by definition, the long-term and strategic perspective.
 It’s the board’s job to ensure management doesn’t waste its resources on a jumble of digital projects but instead lays the digital foundation for a winning business for the future.